jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 ---------------
 **Codecov - Chicago, IL - (Sept 2021 - Present)**
 Lead Security Engineer
-- Software Development (Python) to achieve security automation using product API’s
+- Software Development (Python) to achieve security automation using product REST and GraphQL API’s
 - SIEM, EDR, Vulnerability Management (Elastic/ELK, SentinelOne, Tenable IO)
 - SAST (Snyk Code/Container), GitHub Dependabot
-- MDM (JumpCloud) including full automation of employee laptop configs and installation of security tooling/agents
+- Migration of the MDM product from Rippling to JumpCloud.
+Used JumpCloud to achieve full automation of employee laptop configs and installation of security tooling/agents.
 - Cloud (use of GCP Secrets Manager and Compute Engine for security automation work)
 - Compliance (SOC2) including coordination with Sales team on client calls
-- Manage security team of one engineer and one analyst
+- Management of the security team of one engineer and one analyst

 **BAM (Balyasny Asset Management) - Chicago, IL - (Sept 2020 - Sept 2021)**
 Senior Security Engineer